Is Life Insurance Taxable?

 • Suppose the insured arranges for the insurance agency to keep the policy for a few weeks before transferring it to the recipient.
 In that case, the interest collected during that time is typically taxable.

-• If the insurance beneficiary is an estate rather than a person, the person or individuals who inherit the estate may be required to pay estate taxes if they so choose.
+• If the insurance beneficiary is an estate rather than a person, the person or individuals who inherit the estate may be required to pay estate taxes if they choose.

 You can only deduct from your gross income when you file your taxes the amount of the consideration you paid plus any additional premiums you paid and specific other amounts if you received the life insurance policy in exchange for cash or other assets from the insurer.
 In other words, you can’t overpay for a procedure to reduce your taxable income.